CoryReeve/Blue-Prince-Vault/Outer Rooms/Shrine.md

 4. High Roller - 3 Days
 5. Blessing of the Gardener - 3 Days
 6. Blessing of the Gardener - 3 Days
+7. Blessing of the Chef - 3 Days

 Blessings:
 - Dancer: While drafting, you may pay [[Gems]] to rotate rooms
 - High Roller: Gain 2 [[Ivory Dice]] when drafting a shop.
 Gain 5 [[Gold]] when using Dice
 - Gardener: Add 8 [[Courtyard]] to your draft pool
+- Chef: For each different type of [[Spread]] that you do each day, add an extra dish to the [[Dining Room]].

 Type: [[Blueprints]], [[Dead End]], [[Outer Rooms]] Base [[Rarity]]: Unusual